 - You may not upload transaction information related to the sensitive categories, described below.
 You may only use Google’s approved API or interface to upload customer information.

 - If you instruct Google to automatically generate Customer Match lists using the data you upload, you must also comply with Customer Match policies.

-Restrictions on sensitive categories
+Restrictions on measurement in sensitive categories

 Sensitive categories include: